AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 <center><img src="https://static.anychart.com/images/technical_indicators/psar.png" width="400"></center>

-Where SARi and SARi - 1 represent today's and tomorrow's SAR values, respectively.
+where SARi and SARi - 1 represent today's and tomorrow's SAR values, respectively.

 The extreme point, EP, is a record kept during each trend that represents the highest value reached by the price during the current up trend - or lowest value during a downtrend.
 On each period, if a new maximum (or minimum) is observed, the EP is updated with that value.